Content marketing and SEO are two of the most important marketing strategies you have for a business.

 - Headings: This refers to the H1 to H6 tags on a web page.
 Your keywords should be put in these headings.

-- URL: This refers to the location that a web page is hosted on a site.
+- URL: This refers to the location where a web page is hosted on a site.
 It is what appears in the address bar of your web browser.
 Putting the main keyword is a good idea here.

 - Page Content: This is the main text that the user reads on a web page.
 You can include target keywords here to increase the page’s relevance for certain topics.